syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 ### Change location programmatically

-DockingManager provides option to change the FloatWindow location by programatically.
+DockingManager provides option to change the FloatWindow location by programmatically.
 To position the FloatWindow at the desired location with the required rectangle Bounds, call [FloatControl](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~FloatControl.html) function of the DockingManager.

 {% tabs %}